whitneyburton/portfolios/students/1510/shannon-paige/20160311-shannon-paige-m3.md

 #### Playing a Part

-* This module I ran the "imposter lunch" group, for students who are suffering from imposter syndrome.
+* I ran the "imposter lunch" group, for students who are suffering from imposter syndrome.
 * I attended LGBT and Joan Clarke community events.
-* I also acted a facilitator for Gear-Up.
+* I acted as a Gear-Up facilitator.

 ## Review